Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Introduction

 \subsection{Contributions}

-In this work, we study robust RL in a finite-horizon RMDP with an $\cS\times\cA$-rectangular total-variation distance (TV) robust set (see Assumption~\ref{ass: sa} and Definition~\ref{def: tv})\footnote{We notice that all of the previous work on sample-efficient robust RL in RMDPs with TV robust sets \citep{yang2022toward, panaganti2022sample, panaganti2022robust, xu2023improved, blanchet2023double, shi2023curious} relies on defining the TV distance through the general $f$-divergence so that a strong duality representation holds.
-But this implicitly requires the testing environment transition probability is absolute continuous w.r.t. the training environment transition probability.
+This work primarily studies robust RL in a finite-horizon RMDP with an $\cS\times\cA$-rectangular total-variation distance (TV) robust set (see Assumption~\ref{ass: sa} and Definition~\ref{def: tv})\footnote{We notice that all of the previous work on sample-efficient robust RL in RMDPs with TV robust sets \citep{yang2022toward, panaganti2022sample, panaganti2022robust, xu2023improved, blanchet2023double, shi2023curious} relies on defining the TV distance through the general $f$-divergence so that a strong duality representation holds.
+But this implicitly requires the testing environment transition probability to be absolutely continuous w.r.t. the training environment transition probability.
 In this paper, we do not make such a restriction.
 We prove the same strong duality even if the absolute continuity does not hold.
-In fact, all the previous work can be directly extended to such TV distance definition via our more general strong duality result.} through \emph{interactive data collection}.
-We give both a fundamental hardness result in the general case and a sample-efficient algorithm within tractable settings.
+In fact, all the previous work can be directly extended to such TV distance definition via our more general strong duality result.} with interactive data collection.

 \paragraph{Fundamental hardness.} We construct a class of hard-to-learn RMDPs (see Example~\ref{exp: hard} and Figure~\ref{fig:hardmdp}) and demonstrate that \emph{any} learning algorithm inevitably incurs an $\Omega(\rho \cdot HK)$-online regret (see \eqref{eq: regret}) under at least one RMDP instance.
 Here, $\rho$ signifies the radius of the TV robust uncertainty set, $H$ is the horizon, and $K$ denotes the number of interactive episodes.
 This linear regret lower bound underscores the impossibility of sample-efficient robust RL via interactive data collection in general.